H-Wardak/Linux-Server-Configuration/README.md

 - Configure Google+ Oauth URIs to reflect our Web APP URL

 ## Reference
-- In details steps fount [here](https://github.com/elnobun/Linux-Server-Configuration)
+- An in-detail steps can be found [here](https://github.com/elnobun/Linux-Server-Configuration)